Approximation of martingale couplings on the line in the weak adapted topology: On the adapted weak topology

 where $C_u$ is given by

 In particular, we have that $u\mapsto C_u$ is constant on the jumps on $F_\mu$.
-By the inverse transform sampling, showing that $\pi = (F_\mu^{-1}, F_\nu^{-1})_\ast C$ amounts to showing that the second marginal distribution of $C$ is indeed uniformly distributed on $(0,1)$, which is a direct consequence of the inverse transform sampling and the well-known result (see for instance \cite[Lemma 6.6]{JoMa18} for a proof) that for any $\eta\in\mathcal P(\R)$,
+The fact that the second marginal distribution of $C$ is indeed uniformly distributed on $(0,1)$ is a direct consequence of the inverse transform sampling and the well-known result (see for instance \cite[Lemma 6.6]{JoMa18} for a proof) that for any $\eta\in\mathcal P(\R)$,